Trojnar/django-store/README.md

 ## Setup project
 To set up this project locally:
-* Set up variable.env file located in the main project directory, then move the file to ./config/environment/ path.
+* Set up variables.env file located in the main project directory, then move the file to ./config/environment/ path.
 * Set up environment using docker containers.

 ```